viking-saver/windows-itpro-docs/windows/security/book/index.md

 ### Security priorities and benefits

 Windows 11 enables you to focus on your work, not your security settings.
-Out-of-the-box features such as credential safeguards, malware shields, and application protection led to a reported 62% drop in security incidents, including a 3.0x reduction in firmware attacks. <sup>[\[2\]](conclusion.md#footnote2)</sup>
+Out-of-the-box features such as credential safeguards, malware shields, and application protection led to a reported 62% drop in security incidents, including a 3.0x reduction in firmware attacks<sup>[\[2\]](conclusion.md#footnote2)</sup>.

 In Windows 11, hardware and software work together to shrink the attack surface, protect system integrity, and shield valuable data.
 New and enhanced features are designed for security by default.
 For example, Win32 apps in isolation<sup>[\[3\]](conclusion.md#footnote3)</sup>, token protection<sup>[\[3\]](conclusion.md#footnote3)</sup>, passkeys and Microsoft Intune Endpoint Privilege Management<sup>[\[4\]](conclusion.md#footnote4)</sup> are some of the latest capabilities that help protect organizations and individual users against attack.
 Windows Hello and Windows Hello for Business work with hardware-based features like Trusted Platform Module (TPM) 2.0 and biometric scanners and Windows presence sensing to enable easier, secure sign-on and protection of your data and credentials.